Cheap home rentals and accommodations in California - From 25€

 California's cities and suburbs are very spread-out and planned for cars.
 Other than big urban cities such as San Fransisco or Los Angeles, most tourist areas are only accessible by driving.
-You can rent a car, use a taxi service, or take public transportation.
-Most people who fly choose to rent a car upon arrival.
+Most people who fly to California choose to rent a car upon arrival.
 It is the easiest, quickest, and safest way to get around.
 In addition, it is a great way to travel from city to city and see all the natural changing landscapes.
 If a road trip is up your alley, drive along the scenic Highway 1 to hit all the beautiful coast destinations.
-Another way to travel between cities is by bus with Greyhound or Megabus.
+It is also possible to travel between cities by bus with Greyhound or Megabus.
 You can save money by purchasing your tickets in advance.

 Trains are option for those who may not want to drive.
 Amtrak is the company which manages trains to major cities.
 Tickets can be purchased up to 11 months in advance, by phone, online, or at a train station.
 Fares will be higher during the summer but seniors and students can get a discount.
 Buy tickets to specific cities or buy the Amtrak California Rail Pass ($159 for seven days of travel within a 21-day period).
 The Pass can be used on most trains and connecting Thruway buses.
 Pay attention though-pass tickets must be reserved in advance and passengers need hard-copy tickets before boarding!

 California is a huge state full of beautiful landscapes and buzzing cities.
 It is a perfect blend for nature and city lovers.
 It borders the Pacific Ocean and has several national and state parks.
 Being the third largest state, its diversified natural beauty is incomparable and offers opportunities for many sports activities.
 It is also famous for being a cultural hub with cities that offer larger than life experiences.
 Enjoy the relaxed beach vibes or animated urban life in some of the greatest cities in the world.